QuePast/seedbox/README.md

 - Uses the official FitGirl Repacks RSS feed
 - Extracts magnet links directly from the feed content
-- Focuses only on the 8 most recent game repacks
+- Focuses only on the 8 most recent game repacks aka. "first page"
 - Creates an RSS feed with magnet links for qBittorrent
 - Automatically runs via GitHub Actions
 - Stateless design - no local storage needed